genomicsclass/leanpub/manuscript/eda_with_pca.md

 eth <- pData(e)$ethnicity
 ```

 The original dataset did not include sex in the sample information.
 We did this for you in the subset dataset we provided for illustrative purposes.
-In the code below we show how we predict the sex of each sample.
+In the code below, we show how we predict the sex of each sample.
 The basic idea is to look at the median gene expression levels on Y chromosome genes.
 Males should have much higher values.
 To do this,  we need to upload an annotation package that provides information for the features of the platform used in this experiment:

 ```r